 - Stabilizes blood sugar & insulin levels

 The Keto Diet’s limited carbohydrate allocation tends to stabilize blood sugar and keep it at a healthy level, while low carb, moderate protein, high-fat diets reduce insulin levels.

 The health benefits of lower insulin include faster weight loss, less incidence of Type 11 diabetes, and a slowing of the aging process.

 - Increased energy

 When you eliminate saturated fat and processed foods from your diet, your energy level will rise.
 Your blood sugar level will be less prone to fluctuations, so you will not experience fatigue-inducing sugar crashes.

 - The “feel good” factor

 Many people who follow the Keto Diet report increased energy levels and feeling better all around.

 - Less sleep needed

 Studies have shown that people who follow the Ketogenic meal plan function very well on less sleep.
 They also find it easier to wake up in the morning without feeling tired or groggy.
 The reason why this is the case is unclear.

 One of the most common cons of the Keto Diet is that it induces water loss.
 This can lead to dehydration, and with dehydration, headaches can occur.
-The best way to prevent it is to drink water with sodium or bone broth.
+The best way to prevent this is to salt your food.